cksystemsteaching/selfie/README.md

 The above figure shows what is involved in parsing global variable declarations with optional definition of initial values.
 As example, we use `uint64_t x = 42;` to declare and define a global variable `x` with its value interpreted as unsigned 64-bit integer and set to the initial value `42`.
 The syntax of global variable declarations and definitions is specified in the rule for the start symbol `cstar` of the C\* grammar.
 Hence the procedure `compile_cstar()` is in charge of parsing global variable declarations and definitions.
 It also parses procedure declarations and definitions which we ignore here.
 The procedure `compile_type()` parses the type keyword `uint64_t` followed by an optional `*`.
 Upon parsing the identifier that is being declared here, the distinction between variable and procedure declaration is not yet known.
 A lookahead of 1 is still necessary, as mentioned before.

 If the next symbol is not a left parenthesis `(`, we know that a variable is supposed to be declared, not a procedure.
 The procedure `compile_variable()` takes the parsed identifier, here `x`, and then checks if the parser has seen a global variable, or even a procedure declaration for `x` before.
 In that case, a syntax error is reported and the currently parsed declaration is ignored.
 The names of global variables and procedures must be unique.
-The parser remembers the names of all global variables, and in fact procedures and other information, in a *symbol table*, which we mentioned before.
-We explain how that works as soon as we are done here.
+The parser remembers the names of all global variables, and in fact procedures and other information, in a *symbol table*, which can be thought of as a *database* for symbols.
+We explain how that works below.

 If `x` has not been declared yet, a 64-bit machine word is allocated in the data segment for storing the value represented by `x` at runtime, similar to the memory allocated for big integers and string literals.
 Then, a new entry in the symbol table is created, remembering `x` along with additional information such as the source code line number of the declaration, the fact that `x` denotes a variable called its *class*, its type, its initial value which is for now assumed to be `0`, and its offset relative to the global pointer in the data segment.